-Facebook, Lloyds Bank, Sainsbury's, Oxfam, the government, your local council:- Day in, day out, these organisations - and a myriad of others - establish policies, protocols and standard procedures which affect the public, their customers, the environment and/or their profitability.
+Facebook, Lloyds Bank, Sainsbury's, Oxfam, your university, the government, your local council:- Day in, day out, these organisations - and a myriad of others - establish policies, protocols and standard procedures which affect the public, their customers, the environment and/or their profitability.
 Their staff give advice to senior decision makers.
 But policy advisers are often under considerable pressure to cut corners - and it is also seldom easy for policy staff to 'speak truth to power'.
 So subsequent decisions are often flawed - and sometimes catastrophically so.

 Policy making is therefore often difficult and frustrating, whether in government or in business.
 It can feel like a game of snakes and ladders in which occasional rapid process up the policy ladder is all too often followed by rapid descent down the snake of an unforeseen problem.
 The purpose of this website is to help you navigate your way up this board and implement successful polices.
 It accordingly:-